-December 31, (Dollars in millions) 2018 2017 2016 Unrecognized tax benefits at beginning of year \$ 57.4 \$ 73.0 \$ 56.3 Increases resulting from tax positions taken during a prior period 8.0 .7 19.9 Decreases resulting from tax positions taken during a prior period (.3) (1.8) (5.6) Increases resulting from tax positions taken during the current period 3.8 4.4 4.4 Decreases related to settlements with taxing authorities (1.4) (5.1) (.1) Increases related to settlements with taxing authorities Reductions related to the lapse of statute of limitations (1.8) (13.8) (1.9) Unrecognized tax benefits at end of year \$ 65.7 \$ 57.4 \$ 73.0
+December 31, (Dollars in millions) 2 2019 2018 2017 Unrecognized tax benefits at beginning of year \$ 65.7 \$ 57.4 \$ 73.0 Increases resulting from tax positions taken during a prior period 4.0 8.0 .7 Decreases resulting from tax positions taken during a prior period (3.8) (.3) (1.8) Increases resulting from tax positions taken during the current period 1.9 3.8 4.4 Decreases related to settlements with taxing authorities (11.1) (1.4) (5.1) Increases related to settlements with taxing authorities Reductions related to the lapse of statute of limitations (3.1) (1.8) (13.8) Unrecognized tax benefits at end of year \$ 53.6 \$ 65.7 \$ 57.4

-As of December 31, 2018, the gross unrecognized tax benefits are \$65.7 million.
-Included in the \$65.7 million are \$51.9 million of unrecognized tax benefits that, if recognized, would favorably impact the effective tax rate.
+As of December 31, 2019, the gross unrecognized tax benefits are \$53.6 million.
+Included in the \$53.6 million are \$42.4 million of unrecognized tax benefits that, if recognized, would favorably impact the effective tax rate.

 The Company or one of its subsidiaries files income tax returns at the U.S. federal level, in most U.S. states, and various foreign jurisdictions.
-All periods prior to 2015 are closed for federal examination purposes.
+All periods prior to 2016 are closed for federal examinations purposes.
 Various combinations of subsidiaries, tax years, and jurisdictions remain open for review, subject to statute of limitations periods (typically 3 to 4 prior years).
 We do not expect the resolution of open audits to have a material impact on our unrecognized tax benefits.

-15. Revenue from Contracts with Customers Accounted in Accordance with ASC 606
+15. Revenue from Contracts with Customers Accounted for in Accordance with ASC 606